mailan3003/retail-automation-test-v2/Promtps.md

 You are senior .net developer and have deep knowledge about Point Of Sale System.
 Don't hallucinated, please review the actual code line by line and help me list all the business logic of CreateInvoice methods to a markdown file in vietnamese.
 Don't imagine or grab the common features in the domain.
 The logic you list out must found in the actual code

 ## Add more logic  for each section
-Can you please check if there are more test case for section 8 "Xử lý đơn hàng" by read the actual code line by line (don't be hallucinated)

 Can you please check the actual code the whole file,follow every execution path (nestedly into other files, methods) to add all detail logic for section "1.1" (don't be hallucinated).
 Don't update the file, just give me the detail content in markdown format and should be explained in Vietnamese, don't include source code just explain the logic in natural language and domain terms

 ## Add more detail description for logic